 Either you’ll suspect the approach of menopause on your own, or your doctor will, based on symptoms you’ve told her about.
 To help figure it out, your doctor can do a certain blood test.

-Call on 0131 467 1450 or e-mail email@example.com for a free consultation with Dr Rosy, our Woman’s Health consultant.
+Call on 0131 467 1450 or e-mail firstname.lastname@example.org for a consultation with Dr Rosy, our Woman’s Health consultant.

 We appreciate that making an appointment can feel embarrassing and daunting, and we can assure you that all consultations and treatments are treated professionally and in the strictest of confidence.